enfiskutensykkel/tcpstreamer/README.md

 when there existed few  applications that had requirements for interacitivy and real-time traffic.

-Now, if you're thinking to yourself "but [UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol#Reliability_and_congestion_control_solutions) is used where interactivity is more important than congestion avoidance and reliability (packet loss and packet ordering)", then let me just stop you from reading further right now.
+Now, if you're thinking to yourself "*but [UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol#Reliability_and_congestion_control_solutions) is used where interactivity is more important than congestion avoidance and reliability (packet loss and  packet ordering)*", then let me just stop you right there!
 Because of mechanisms such as [NAT](http://en.wikipedia.org/wiki/Network_address_translation) and the little support for [NAT Traversal](http://en.wikipedia.org/wiki/NAT_traversal) in consumer routers, UDP simply isn't feasible to set up.
 Because of that